Remote work: Relocation opportunity

-Potential drawbacks and concerns
+Potential drawbacks

 Reduced face-to-face interactions

 The technology available for remote communication does not fully replicate the nuances of face-to-face interactions.
 Room for mistakes and miscommunication can increase.
 According to media richness theory, face-to-face communication allows for processing rich information through the clarification of ambiguous issues, immediate feedback, and personalized communication including body language and tone of voice.
 Remote work typically relies on tools such as videotelephony, telephone, and email, which can introduce limitations such as time lags, reduced ability to interpret emotions, and slower decision-making processes.
 Asynchronous communication, often used in remote work, can require greater coordination and management than synchronous communication.

 An increase in videoconferencing during remote work has led to what has been termed "Zoom fatigue," with factors such as prolonged eye contact, self-monitoring during calls, limited physical movement, and reduced non-verbal communication contributing to feelings of exhaustion.

 A 2008 study found that face-to-face interactions are associated with higher levels of interpersonal contact, connectedness, and trust.
 A 2012 study found that 54% of remote workers reported missing social interaction, while 52.5% reported missing professional interaction.

 Remote work can also impact workplace relationships, particularly when some employees work remotely and others do not.
 This dynamic may sometimes lead to feelings of resentment or perceptions of unfairness among those who are required to be on-site.
 Remote workers may also experience reduced access to in-person companionship and on-site benefits.

 The adaptation of technology within organizations has been studied under adaptive structuration theory, which suggests that the use of technology evolves based on both the intended purpose and how individuals choose to use it in practice.
 Remote work introduces a social structure that both enables and constrains communication compared to traditional office environments.
 For example, whereas in-person norms typically encourage face-to-face interaction, remote settings require alternative forms of interpersonal exchange.
 Over time, remote work may shift the established norms of communication and collaboration within organizations.